 - In the U.S., call 1-800-950-6264 or visit NAMI.org.

 - In the UK, call 0300 5000 927 or visit Rethink: Schizophrenia.

 - In Australia, call 1800 18 7263 or visit Sane Australia.

 - In Canada, Schizophrenia Society of Canada offers links to regional societies that offer helplines and local services.

 Delving deeper into schizophrenia treatment and recovery

-Practice Guidelines for the Treatment of Patients with Schizophrenia – Comprehensive look at current expert recommendations for both the acute and maintenance phase of schizophrenia treatment.
+Practice Guidelines for the Treatment of Patients with Schizophrenia – Current expert recommendations for both the acute and maintenance phase of schizophrenia treatment.
 (American Psychiatric Association)